Concrete Slab Thickness Requirements in Dallas: Residential vs. Commercial Standards

 Steel rebar, wire mesh, and fiber reinforcement help control crack width and distribute loads.
 They do not prevent slabs from bending under load.
 Structural capacity comes from thickness and base support.

-A common mistake we see in residential projects is using heavy reinforcement in a thin slab to save material cost.
+A common mistake we see in residential projects is using heavy reinforcement in a thin slab to save material costs.
 This usually results in more frequent cracking and joint failure.

 In commercial work, reinforcement design is directly tied to thickness.
 Thinner slabs require heavier reinforcement.
 Thicker slabs can reduce reinforcement density but increase material volume.
 This tradeoff is always evaluated by engineers, not by rule of thumb.